 Right now, today, while the Borrower is living make sure the Non-Borrower has legal authority to represent the Borrower's estate and has a legal right to remain in the property after the borrower's death (title to property).

-Get a Revocable TRUST, Trustees and Successor Trustees have automatic legal authority and the ability to convey title (requirements to exercise the Non-Borrowing Spouse Option.
+Get a Revocable TRUST, Trustees and Successor Trustees have automatic legal authority and the ability to convey title (requirements to exercise the Non-Borrowing Spouse Option).

 Legal Authority and Transfer of Title varies State by State and the borrower should consult with an attorney to understand how to do this in the most cost effective way while the borrower is living.

-IMPORTANT NOTE: If the borrower becomes incapacitated in your lifetime, has a will or dies intestate the Loan Servicer will not allow the Non-Borrowing Spouse to exercise the right to remain in the property for life without guardianship, probate or a court order.
-The Non-Borrowing Spouse must have legal authority to represent the borrowers estate and convey title (legal right to remain in the property.
+IMPORTANT NOTE: If the borrower becomes incapacitated in your lifetime, has a will, or dies intestate the Loan Servicer will not allow the Non-Borrowing Spouse to exercise the right to remain in the property for life without a guardianship, probate or a court order.
+The Non-Borrowing Spouse must have legal authority to represent the borrowers estate and convey title (legal right to remain in the property).
 This is the main reason a Non-Borrowing Spouse will face foreclosure and eviction.
 Trying to get legal authority after the Borrower dies can be very costly, time consuming and prevent the NBS from remaining in their property.

 ADDITIONAL INFORMATION ABOUT THE NON-BORROWING SPOUSE: